openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `true`
 **Changeable:** No

-When true, the tree grid (see treeGrid) is expanded and/or collapsed when we click anywhere on the text in the expanded column.
+When `true`, the tree grid (see treeGrid) is expanded and/or collapsed when we click anywhere on the text in the expanded column.
 In this case it is not necessary to click exactly on the icon.

 ### `ExpandColumn`
 **Type:** string
 **Default:** `null`
 **Changeable:** No

 Indicates which column (name from `colModel`) should be used to expand the tree grid.
 If not set the first one is used.
-Valid only when the `treeGrid` option is set to true.
+Valid only when the `treeGrid` option is set to `true`.

 ### `treedatatype`
 **Type:** mixed